-It was a favorite destination for scientist Albert Einstein, whose visits to the region with fellow physicists Leó Szilárd and Edward Teller led to the inception of the Manhattan Project atomic bomb government program.
-Since the 1970s, the hamlet has been known as a top wine-producing region in the greater New York City area, known for its signature locally-grown Merlot grape varietals.
+• Since the 1970s, the hamlet has been recognized as a top wine-producing region in the greater New York City area, particularly known for its signature locally-grown Merlot grape varietals.

 Lieb Cellars was founded in 1992 and has expanded to showcase over 85 acres of vineyards on Long Island's gorgeous North Fork.
 The winery, which is helmed by veteran winemaker Russell Hearn, is best known for its fruit-forward dry wines, including its acclaimed Reserve Pinot Blanc, which has been named as one of America's top wines by The Wall Street Journal.
 Visitors can stop in at the winery's rustic-chic tasting bar throughout the week and sample flights of the company's award-winning wines, paired with snacks like locally-produced cheese boards.
 A private library room can be booked for small group tastings and private special events.
 Live music performances are showcased throughout the week against the backdrop of the winery's lovely front deck.